 We’ll visit a private home to enjoy lunch with a Karakalpak family and hear a performance by a traditional Karakalpak throat singer.
 After lunch, we’ll make a brief stop at the ruins of a Zoroastrian temple, one of the many ancient sanctuaries and fortresses lost to the sands of the Kyzyl Kum Desert.

-Dinner is at a local restaurant in Khiva this evening.
+Dinner is at our hotel in Khiva this evening.

 Today we experience the Silk Road the way centuries of merchants did, as we spend the day traveling across the Kyzyl Kum Desert on our way to Bukhara.
 This drive will take us approximately eight hours, and we will follow the same route that camel caravans traversed as we make our way across the majestic terrain of cascading sand dunes and flat, uninhabited plains.